Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 5. Salesforce

-Salesforce is also a highly versatile and customizable CRM favored by large enterprises.
-While it does include powerful marketing, analytics, and integration tools, its complexity and lack of wholesale industry-specific features make it less ideal for addressing the unique needs of distributors seeking industry-relevant solutions.
+Salesforce is a highly versatile and customizable CRM software platform favored by large enterprises.
+While it includes powerful marketing automation, analytics, and integration capabilities tools, its complexity and lack of wholesale CRM industry-specific key features make it less ideal for addressing the unique customer interactions needs of distribution businesses seeking industry-relevant CRM solutions.

 Key features

-• Sales AI tools: Uses customer data to enhance sales effectiveness and impact.
+• Sales automation AI tools: Uses customer data to enhance sales performance and sales activities impact across the sales pipeline.

-• Advanced analytics: Improves forecasting precision, broadens sales funnels, and streamlines revenue collection.
+• Advanced custom dashboards: Improves forecasting precision, broadens sales pipeline management funnels, and streamlines revenue collection with detailed sales data views.

-• Effortless incorporations: Unites with top project management and marketing tools for a cohesive platform experience.
+• Broad integration capabilities: Unites with top task management and marketing automation tools for a cohesive CRM software platform experience.

-• Real-time insights: Offers timely insights that allow sales teams to close deals faster and keep their pipelines organized.
+• Real-time insights: Offers timely insights that allow sales teams to close deals faster and keep their sales pipeline management organized.

 • Extensive customization options to suit unique business needs.